Last Revised: 4-24-2018

 Before You Go

-- Make sure you've read the conference brochure and online registration.
+- Make sure you've read the conference brochure.
 You can access information regarding the 2018 Scientific Conference here.

 - Book your hotel reservation at the JW Marriott Desert Springs Resort & Spa to enjoy discounted nightly rates for APSNA conference attendees.
 Discounted block closes April 8, 2018, and is on a space available basis.